 Under its 2002 Stock Award and Incentive Plan ("the Plan"), which incorporated its Third Amended and Restated 1995 Stock Option Plan, the Company has reserved 6,525,000 shares of its common stock for issuance upon the exercise of options granted under the Plan, as well as for the awarding of other securities.
 Under the Plan, employees (including officers), non-employee directors and independent consultants may be granted options to purchase shares of common stock and other securities (Note 15).
 The vesting of these options and other securities may vary, but typically vest on a step-up basis over a maximum period of 4 years.
 Restricted shares typically vest in the same manner, with the exception of certain awards vesting over one to two years.
-Sharebased compensation expense is recognized on a straight-line basis over the requisite service period.
+Share-based compensation expense is recognized on a straight-line basis over the requisite service period.
+As of December 31, 2015, 708,123 shares were available for future grant.
+Additional shares may become available to the extent that options or shares of restricted stock presently outstanding under the Plan terminate or expire.